Cutty Sark: Museum ship

 In 1953 Cutty Sark was given to the Cutty Sark Preservation Society and in 1954 she was moved to a custom-built dry dock at Greenwich.
 She was stripped of upper masts, yards, deck-houses and ballast to lighten her before being towed from the East India Import Dock to the special dry dock at Greenwich.
 The skipper on this occasion was 83-year-old Captain C.E.
 Irving, who had sailed the world three times in her before he was 17.
 The river pilot was Ernest Coe.
 Thereafter the entrance tunnel to the dry dock was filled in, the river wall rebuilt and the work of re-rigging began.
 The foundation stone of the dry dock was laid by The Duke of Edinburgh, patron of the Cutty Sark Preservation Society, in June 1953.
 The restoration, re-rigging and preparation for public exhibition was estimated to cost £250,000.

 Cutty Sark was preserved as a museum ship, and has since become a popular tourist attraction, and part of the National Historic Fleet.
-She is located near the centre of Greenwich, in south-east London, close aboard the National Maritime Museum, the former Greenwich Hospital, and Greenwich Park.
-She is also a prominent landmark on the route of the London Marathon.
+She is located near the centre of Greenwich, in south-east London, close to the National Maritime Museum, the former Greenwich Hospital, and Greenwich Park.
+She is also a prominent landmark on the route of the London Marathon and marks the finish of The Big Half.
 She usually flies signal flags from her ensign halyard reading "JKWS", which is the code representing Cutty Sark in the International Code of Signals, introduced in 1857.

-The ship is in the care of the Cutty Sark Trust, whose president, the Duke of Edinburgh, was instrumental in ensuring her preservation, when he set up the Cutty Sark Society in 1951.
+The ship is in the care of the Cutty Sark Trust, whose president, the then Duke of Edinburgh, was instrumental in ensuring her preservation, when he set up the Cutty Sark Society in 1951.
 The Trust replaced the Society in 2000.
-She is a Grade I listed monument and was on the Buildings At Risk Register following the 2007 fire.
+She is a Grade I listed monument and was on the Buildings at Risk Register following the 2007 fire.
 The gallery beneath the ship holds the world's largest collection of ships' figureheads, donated to the Society by Sydney Cumbers in 1953.

 Cutty Sark station on the Docklands Light Railway is one minute's walk away, with connections to central London and the London Underground.
 Greenwich Pier is next to the ship, and is served by scheduled river boats from piers in central London.
 A tourist information office stands to the east of the ship.